 Messi won the European Golden Shoe for the first time since 2012/13 and fourth time overall during the 2016/17 season, netting 54 goals for Barcelona with 37 of those coming in the league – eight more than Luis Suarez and a huge 13 ahead of Cristiano Ronaldo.

-Messi’s magic was not enough to seal the title, however, as Real Madrid were crowned champions, though added a fifth career Copa del Rey after netting the opener in the final win over Alaves.
+Messi’s magic was not enough to seal the title as Real Madrid were crowned champions, though he added a fifth career Copa del Rey after netting the opener in the final win over Alaves.

 Perhaps the most memorable moment of Messi’s season game against Real Madrid in the Bernabeu, scoring twice – including a last-minute winner for his 500th Barca goal – in a pulsating Clásico in the capital.

 2017/18 – 45 goals